iambudi/docker-practice/Readme.md

 # Docker Practice: Running Go app with Docker
-Step by step on how to use docker to build and run Go app
+Step by step on how to use docker to build and run Go app.

 ## Dockerfile
 It is used to create Docker Image